-As we first reported in January, what he has done in the 10 years since losing his sight, as a person, and as an architect, can only be described as a different kind of vision.
+As we first reported in 2019, what he has done in the decade since losing his sight, as a person and as an architect, can only be described as a different kind of vision.

 Several mornings a week, as the sun rises over the Oakland estuary in California, an amateur rowing team works the water.
 It's hard to tell which one of them is blind.
 And Chris Downey thinks that's just fine.

 Chris Downey: It's really exciting to be in a sport where nobody looks in the direction they're going.
 You face this way in the boat and you're going that way.
 (LAUGH) So, okay even-steven.
 (LAUGH)

 It's not exactly even-steven in this design meeting, where Downey is collaborating with sighted architects on a new hospital building.
 But he hasn't let that stop him.

 Lesley Stahl: Here you are in a profession that basically requires you to read— read designs and draw designs.
 You must've thought in your head, "That is insurmountable?"

 Chris Downey: No. I never thought—

 Lesley Stahl: You never thought— you never thought the word "insurmountable?"